ruchitshah03/Finite-Element-Code-Development/README.md

 # Aerospace-Structures

 The Finite Element code is developed using MATLAB to understand stress concentration around the elliptical hole in plate.
-Stell plate of 2 m square and 1 mm thick with and elliptical hole in centre.
+Steel plate of 2 m square and 1 mm thick with and elliptical hole in centre.